Colon Polyps and Cancer

 - Lynch Syndrome (Hereditary Non-Polyposis Colorectal Cancer) — This disorder is more common than familial polyposis but less so than the ordinary polyp.
 There is a strong tendency for adenoma type polyps to occur in close blood relatives such as sisters, brothers, aunts, uncles and children.
 More polyps are seen and at an early age.
 Polyps and even cancer occur at earlier ages, 40’s, 30’s and even in the 20’s.
 In some families there is also an increased incidence of breast, ovarian, and other cancers.
 So a family history of this type warrants very close surveillance of all direct blood relatives.

 The key to early detection of colon polyps and cancer is the concern and willingness of each person to seek medical attention from a physician.
-The physician generally will perform the following:
+The physician generally may perform the following:

 - Medical history –The patient’s medical history will identify the presence of risk factors for colon polyps and cancer.